quocanh944/quocanh944/README.md

 ###

-<p align="left">I’m a Backend Engineer with strong expertise in building scalable game servers and cloud-native platforms.
+<p align="left">I’m an Ex-Backend Engineer @ Sky Mavis with strong expertise in building scalable game servers and cloud-native platforms.
-Currently working at Sky Mavis, I’ve led the development and optimization of core features for Axie Infinity Origins and Atia’s Legacy MMO, handling systems that scale to 120,000+ daily battles.
+I’ve led the development and optimization of core features for Axie Infinity Origins and Atia’s Legacy MMO, handling systems that scale to 120,000+ daily battles.
 I bring hands-on experience with technologies like Golang, Kafka, Redis, Kubernetes, and more.
 Beyond gaming infrastructure, I’ve contributed to security, performance, and system observability in both